Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 <!--INTERFACE-->
 # 3. Interface Requirements
 ## 3.1 User Interface
 The user will be provided with a simple, window-based interface, that will enable them to profile, save, load and edit scenes.
 In the beginning, most of the operations will be located inside simple context menus, however, later on a proper UI system will be implemented.
-The interface can be freely edited and transform to the user's liking thanks to the window-panel system.
+The interface can be freely edited and transformed to the user's liking thanks to the window-panel system.
 The UI will be rendered using the [OpenGL](https://www.opengl.org/) branch of [ImGui](https://github.com/ocornut/imgui).

 <!--VIEWPORT-->
 ### 3.1.1 Viewport Window
 The viewport window contains an OpenGL framebuffer texture, that displays the current scene.
 #### 3.1.1.1 Saving and Loading Scenes
 To save and load scenes the user can right click the viewport and select either the "Save Scene" or "Load Scene" option.
 The save scene option also provides a simple shortcut - <kbd>Ctrl</kbd> + <kbd>S</kbd> - which will save the currently loaded scene, if a default filepath is provided.
+Scenes will first be saved in the JSON format.

 #### 3.1.1.2 Camera Controls
 The built-in arc ball camera has three movement functions: orbit (<kbd>MMB</kbd>), pan (<kbd>MMB</kbd>+<kbd>Shift</kbd>) and zoom (<kbd>Scroll</kbd>)